fivetran/dbt_apple_store_source/models/docs.md

 {% docs territory_long %} Either the alternative country name, or the country name if the alternative doesn't exist. {% enddocs %}

-{% docs source_relation %}
-The source of the record if the unioning functionality is being used.
-If not this field will be empty.
+{% docs source_relation %}The source of the record if the unioning functionality is being used.
+If it is not this field will be empty.{% enddocs %}
-{% enddocs %}